Spartans pull away late to beat No. 12 Wisconsin 69-63

 POLL IMPLICATIONS

-The Badgers almost certainly will slide in the final rankings Monday but where they'll end up may be determined by how many upsets occur in conference tournaments this weekend.
-More interesting will be seeing how the NCAA Tournament selection committee views Davis' injury after Friday's game.
+The Badgers almost certainly will slide in the final rankings Monday but where they’ll end up may be determined by how many upsets occur in conference tournaments this weekend.
+More interesting will be seeing how the NCAA Tournament selection committee views Davis’ injury after Friday’s game – or whether it costs Wisconsin a chance of playing in nearby Milwaukee.

 UP NEXT